INSONSHADE Logo

 4. Organic Insecticides

 Compared to traditional chemical insecticides, organic insecticides are typically derived from natural substances and have lower toxicity to humans and non-target organisms.
-Products like Pyrethrin and Neem Oil can be used for precise control of specific pests, such as aphids, whiteflies, and caterpillars.
+Products like Pyrethrin and Neem Oil can precisely control specific pests, such as aphids, whiteflies, and caterpillars.

 5. Natural Sprays